jornejongsma/learn-cucumber-playwright-/e2e/Readme.md

 With cucumber world any state is stored independently from each test.

 * With World we can initialize our browser, page and context, instead of doing that within Hooks

+## cucumber.js as entrypoint

+In this example we're going to use babel, to be able to use es6+ features in that script.
+Personally I think that this is not really needed.